Couragenwanduka/myooptasks/README.md

    - The script will display the results based on your chosen calculations.

-      THANK YOU FOR MY DESCRIPTIVE STATISTICS CALCULATOR
+      THANK YOU FOR  USING MY DESCRIPTIVE STATISTICS CALCULATOR

+# Movie Rental console application (Courage Movie Rental Store)

+## OVERVIEW
+This contains codes that allow a user to rent sign in, rent movies and when the movie a movie is rented it can be rented to another person